Originate/guide/cucumber.md

 # Originate Guides - Cucumber

-Cucumber in feature specifications fulfills many roles in modern agile development teams:
+Feature specifications written using Cucumber fulfills many roles in modern agile development teams:

-* It is _living documentation_ of the software product
+* It is _living documentation_ of the product
   that never becomes outdated because it is updated together with code changes.
   This documentation gives an overview of an application's behavior at the same high-level end-user perspective